 On June 23, 2016, the electorate in the United Kingdom voted in favor of leaving the European Union, commonly referred to as Brexit.
-The withdrawal of the United Kingdom from the European Union will take effect either on the effective date of the withdrawal agreement or, in the absence of agreement, two years after the United Kingdom provides a notice of withdrawal pursuant to the European Union Treaty.
-The United Kingdom communicated the notice of withdrawal to the EU on March 29, 2017.
-Since the regulatory framework for pharmaceutical products in the United Kingdom covering quality, safety and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from European Union directives and regulations, Brexit could materially impact the future regulatory regime which applies to products and the approval of product candidates in the United Kingdom.
-It remains to be seen how, if at all, Brexit will impact regulatory requirements for product candidates and products in the United Kingdom.
+Following protracted negotiations, the United Kingdom left the European Union on January 31, 2020.
+Under the withdrawal agreement, there is a transitional period until December 31, 2020 (extendable up to two years).
+Discussions between the United Kingdom and the European Union have so far mainly focused on finalizing withdrawal issues and transition agreements but have been extremely difficult to date.
+To date, only an outline of a trade agreement has been reached.
+Much remains open but the Prime Minister has indicated that the United Kingdom will not seek to extend the transitional period beyond the end of 2020.
+If no trade agreement has been reached before the end of the transitional period, there may be significant market and economic disruption.
+The Prime Minister has also indicated that the UK will not accept high regulatory alignment with the EU.
+Since the regulatory framework for pharmaceutical products in the United Kingdom covering quality, safety and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales and distribution of pharmaceutical products is derived from European Union directives and regulations, Brexit could materially impact the future regulatory regime that applies to products and the approval of product candidates in the United Kingdom.
+Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of Brexit or otherwise, may force us to restrict or delay efforts to seek regulatory approval in the United Kingdom for our product candidates, which could significantly and materially harm our business.